mtlynch/mtlynch.io/_posts/2018-11-09-good-developers-bad-tests.md

 [  FAILED  ] TokenizerTests.ReturnsNullptrWhenStreamIsEmpty (6 ms)
 ```

 A function called `ReturnsNullptrWhenStreamIsEmpty` would feel overly verbose in other contexts, but it's a good test name.
-If you see it break, you'd immediately know you caused a regression in behavior when the tokenizer's internal stream is empty.
+If you saw it break, you'd immediately know the class was mishandling empty data streams.
 You could likely fix the bug without ever reading the test's implementation.
 That's the mark of a good test name.

-**A good test name is so descriptive that a developer can diagnose failures of that test from the name alone.**
+**A good test name is so descriptive that a developer can diagnose failures from the name alone.**
 {: .notice--info}

 # Embrace magic numbers

 "Don't use magic numbers."

 It's the "don't talk to strangers" of the programming world.
-It becomes so ingrained in many talented developers that they never consider when a magic number might improve their code.
+Many skilled developers internalize this lesson so profoundly that they never consider when a magic number might improve their code.

 As a refresher, a "magic number" is a numeric value or string that appears in code without information about what it represents.
 Here's an example: